project-oak/oak/demo_oc3_2024/README.md

 attestation evidence makes it possible to trace the deployment all the way back to (public) source code.

-This process permits clients/users to meaningfully reason about the behavior of remote workloads.
+This process permits clients to meaningfully reason about the behavior of remote workloads.

 ## Prerequisites